-In over 40 years of sculling I have only ever fallen into the water three times!
-The first time was as a result of a full speed, head on crash after 18 years.
+In over 50 years of sculling I have only ever fallen into the water 6 times!
+The first time was as a result of a full speed, head on crash after 18 years of dry sculling.
 The second time was after a six month lay off owing to injury.

 Why is this?
 Well it's not because I am superhuman.
 Far from it.